 Residents Maintain Autonomy

-In Cardinal Healthcare and Rehabilitation Center, 18.87% Percentage of Patients
+In Cardinal Healthcare and Rehabilitation Center, 14.47% of Patients

-This datapoint measures the percent of long-term stay patients who needed more assistance with activities of daily living over time.
-ADL's include activities such as dressing and continence.
+This datapoint is a measure of the percent of long-term residents that required increased assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and taking a bath.
+Many in the industry would argue this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Cardinal Healthcare and Rehabilitation Center, 24.57% Percentage of Residents
+In Cardinal Healthcare and Rehabilitation Center, 31.3% of Residents

 Short-term Care: Rehospitalizations

-In Cardinal Healthcare and Rehabilitation Center, 24.57 Percentage of Residents Rehospitalized
+In Cardinal Healthcare and Rehabilitation Center, 31.3% of Residents Rehospitalized

-This datapoint is a measure of the number of times residents are rehospitalized per thousand days of short-term care.
-Avoiding the hospital during rehabilitation is important to restoring the health of patients.
+This is a measure of the number of rehospitalizations per 1,000 days of short-term resident care.
+Keeping residents out of the hospital during rehabilitation is critical to restoring the health of residents.

 Short-term Care: ER Visits

-In Cardinal Healthcare and Rehabilitation Center, 11.81 Percentage of Patients
+In Cardinal Healthcare and Rehabilitation Center, 15.58% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Cardinal Healthcare and Rehabilitation Center, 72.58% Percentage of Resident
+In Cardinal Healthcare and Rehabilitation Center, 60.4% of Resident

-This datapoint is a measure of the percentage of short-term stay residents who saw functional improvements, such as with activities of daily living.
-Some believe this is a reasonable measure of a nursing home's rehabilitation services.
+This datapoint is a measure of the percentage of short-term care residents that saw functional improvements.

 - Atrium Health LincolnAcute Care Hospitals 3.19 miles away433 Mcalister Rd Lincolnton North Carolina 28092Government - Hospital District or Authority(980) 212-2000